-• Respond: Trauma-informed Response to Disclosures of Sexual Violence- This canvas course covers basics on the impacts of sexual trauma, information on why a compassionate response to disclosures is so important, step-by-step considerations for an effective response, and information on resources.

-• Up2Us: Preventing Sexual Violence as a Student Leader- Designed for student leaders, this course focuses on preventing and responding to sexual violence within student organizations.
-Participants learn skills for intervening to prevent violence, discuss building an organizational culture that is actively anti-violent, and discuss best practices for how to support survivors within their group.
+- RESPOND: Trauma-informed Response to Disclosures of Sexual Violence- This Canvas course covers basics on the impacts of sexual trauma, information on why a compassionate response to disclosures is so important, step-by-step considerations for an effective response, and information on resources. - What to Do: Preventing Sexual Violence as a Student Leader- Designed for student leaders, this course focuses on preventing and responding to incidents of sexual violence within student organizations.
+Participants learn about campus resources available for support, reflect on organizational culture, and build skills to intervene and respond to allegations of sexual violence.